demmonico/docker-manager/README.md

 ```
 bin/                contains bin scripts for management purposes
 |-- exec.sh         script for exec command inside container
+|-- inspect.sh      script for inspect command of the container
 |-- install.sh      installation script
 |-- start.sh        script for build/start one/all projects
 |-- stop.sh         script for stop one/all projects